 Offshore wind power is needed to meet the growing electricity demand, argues Swedish wind energy association Svensk Vindenergi.
-The investors call for several reforms to accelerate the development of windmills in offshore areas.
+The investors call for several reforms to accelerate the development of wind turbines in offshore areas.

 Sweden and domestic industry have embarked on an energy transition path.
 Companies are trying to implement “green” steel production, while demanding access to cheap electricity.
 This is guaranteed by RES, in particular wind energy.
 It is high time that wind energy is also developed in offshore areas, Svensk Vindenergi argues.
 A Swedish industry organization has commissioned energy market analysis firm Thema Consulting Group to study Sweden’s future electricity demand and offshore wind potential.
 The analysis shows that electricity demand in Sweden is growing rapidly and could reach 370 TWh by 2050, almost three times the current electricity consumption of 140 TWh.